Great Extracurricular Activities That Won't Break the Bank

 School-based extracurricular activities

 You don’t have to break the bank to impress college admission boards with your quantitative and qualitative list of extracurriculars.
-From choosing activities based on your skills to opting for volunteering or school-based clubs, you have many different opportunities to show your skill set and boost your college applications.
+From choosing activities based on your skills to opting for volunteering or school-based clubs, you can show your skill set and boost your college applications.
 Ensure that you choose extracurriculars that mean something to you, as this will aid you in finding your passion.
 Extracurriculars are there for everyone, whether you face economic challenges or not.

 Find other great ways to make your applications stand out in our College Admission section.